Lefkada: Ottoman period

-In the 17th century, Lefkada became a separate sanjak within the Eyalet of the Archipelago, although according to Evliya Çelebi it belonged briefly to the Morea Eyalet in the 15th and 17th centuries.
-Evliya visited the island in 1670/71 and left a long and accurate description of the fortifications as well as of the town, where Islam had apparently made considerable progress.
+In the 17th century, Lefkada became a separate sanjak within the Eyalet of the Archipelago, although, according to Evliya Çelebi it belonged briefly to the Morea Eyalet in the 15th and 17th centuries.
+Evliya visited the island in 1670/71 and left a long and accurate description of the fortifications, as well as of the town, where Islam had apparently made considerable progress.
 According to Evliya, the walled town boasted five Friday mosques, including an Imperial Mosque (Hünkar Camii), which was a converted church, a minor mosque (masjid), a madrasa, two schools (maktab), a bath (hammam), and five public fountains (çeshme).
-The walled town with its 200 stone houses was now occupied exclusively by Muslims, while the two suburbs (varosh) to the east and west were built of wood and had a mixed population.
+The walled town, with its 200 stone houses, was now occupied exclusively by Muslims, while the two suburbs (varosh) to the east and west were built of wood and had a mixed population.
 The western one was far larger, with 300 houses to 40–50 in the eastern one, and had a wooden mosque and masjid, a tekke, a maktab, two caravanserais, as well as seven small churches.
-Evliya remarks that this suburb had many wineshops, which were popular with both the inhabitants and the garrison.
+Evliya remarks that this suburb had many wine shops, which were popular with both the inhabitants and the garrison.
 Another suburb (the Varosh-i Lefqada) was located on the island itself, with some 700 houses, all of them inhabited by Christian Greeks, who had 20 churches.
 Evliya's account is corroborated by Jacob Spon and George Wheler's account that the town had about 5,000 to 6,000 inhabitants, mostly Greeks or Turks.

 According to the descriptions of travellers like Evliya, Lefkada was an urban centre of some importance, boasting "two of the largest works of Ottoman civil and military architecture in the Western Balkans", namely the aqueduct built by Sultan Suleiman the Magnificent (r.
 1520–1566) and the Castle of Santa Maura, which was completely rebuilt by Kılıç Ali Pasha in the reign of Sultan Selim II (r.
 1566–1574).